Please, please forgive me. My husband, Joel, shares Dad Jokes and I think I’ve gotten a little wrapped up:-)

 About the Author:

 Rebecca Wiener McGregor is an Amplifier of Love and catalyst for breakthroughs!
 She shares her gifts as a transformational hypnotist + money mindset coach committed to helping visionary women live their Truth, step into their Divine Purpose, and create the life of their dreams.
-Over the last 17 years, she has helped thousands of clients to release old blocks, traumas, loss, and hidden fears to find a deeper sense of self-worth and determination to live life on their own terms.
+Since 2004, Rebecca has helped thousands of clients to release old blocks, traumas, loss, and hidden fears to find a deeper sense of self-worth and determination to live life on their own terms.
 Using that self-worth and determination as fuel to create the life they’ve been dreaming of with deeper connection, more joy, more impact, wealth, and more fun!

 For speaking and podcasting appearances: firstname.lastname@example.org